Power Rankings: Surging Dodgers make their move

 Last week, we asked if an National League West team was going to pull ahead of the pack, and one did.
 Perhaps it was only a matter of time after the Houston Astros slowed down from their initial white-hot start.
 Maybe it was the combined power of Cody Bellinger, Clayton Kershaw and the Los Angeles Dodgers' cavalcade of supporting stars.
-Either way, the Dodgers move to the top of the rankings while splitting all of the first- and second-place votes with the Astros.
+Either way, the Dodgers move to the top of the rankings in week 12 while splitting all of the first- and second-place votes with the Astros.

 That wasn't the only major move among our top teams, though.
 The Arizona Diamondbacks moved up three slots within the top six to claim a perch behind that top tandem, while the Tampa Bay Rays finally cracked the top 10 after hovering just outside it for weeks.
 Both clubs might be considered the surprise team in their respective leagues, but will this be as high as either of them climbs?

 The biggest single move up or down this week was made by the Seattle Mariners in their latest bungee-like leap around the rankings, climbing nine slots.
-With their rotation healing up and their lineup starting to regain last season's power, they may finally stick around towards the top.
+With their rotation healing up and their lineup starting to regain last season's power, they may finally stick around toward the top.
 The Kansas City Royals also kept climbing, gaining four more slots as they start to re-enter the ranks of the contenders.
 The biggest single drop was by the plummeting Baltimore Orioles, who fell a further five slots as their pitching staff slowly implodes.

 This week's voters are Bradford Doolittle, Eric Karabell, Tim Kurkjian, David Schoenfield and Mark Simon.